 In order to comply with Section 54 of the Modern Slavery Act 2015, this statement sets out SGN Ltd and its subsidiary companies’ approach and actions in understanding the implications and risks of potential modern slavery and/or human trafficking within its business and supply chains.

-This statement relates to actions taken for the financial year ending 28th March 2021 and those actions planned for the financial year ending 27th March 2022.
+This statement relates to actions taken for the financial year ending 26 March 2023.

 SGN Ltd and its subsidiary companies recognise the importance of and its responsibility for, having a robust and proactive approach towards the prevention of modern slavery and human trafficking in all areas of the business, including supply chains.

-The principle business of SGN Ltd and its subsidiary companies is the ownership and current operation of 61 Petrol Filling Stations and 2 Convenience Stores.
+The principle business of SGN Ltd and its subsidiary companies is the ownership and operation of up to 100 Petrol Filling Stations and 2 Convenience Stores.
 The Convenience Stores are direct managed and SGN Ltd. employs all colleagues.
 Contracted Commission Operators, on behalf of SGN Ltd and its subsidiary companies, run the Petrol Filling Stations.
 The employees in the Petrol Filling Station are recruited and directly employed by the Commission Operator.

 Our main business activities are: